These bike storage ideas can be broken down into two camps. Stuff you can buy. Stuff you can make yourself.

 Cycloc Endo wall mounted bike holder

 This must be the home of a really, really tall darts player.
-Anyway, the pic above shows two Cycloc Endos in action.
+Anyway, the pic above shows two Cycloc Endos (this is an old post and the linked content no longer exists) in action.

 Cycloc are bike storage specialists.
 They’re a relatively new company.
 They don’t do a massive range.
 But the stuff they do is excellently made and stylishly designed.

 The Endo – as the name kind of implies – involves hanging one end of your bike off a hook.
 This hook is rubber-edged to protect your wheel rim and it also folds flat when not in use.
 The hook accepts pretty much all wheel sizes from BMX to road bike.